-- (1) Support the provision of a trail system that connects the West Side Legacy Trail, Old Coach Greenway, Windermere Beach Park, Cross Roads Regional Ball Park and communities along the east side of Lake Windermere and other community amenities and local services.
+- (1) Support the provision of a trail system that connects the Markin-MacPhail Westside Legacy Trail, Old Coach Greenway, Windermere Beach Park, Cross Roads Regional Ball Park and communities along the east side of Lake Windermere and other community amenities and local services.
 The greatest degree of separation of pedestrians from motorized vehicles is preferred.
 Routing, design, ownership and maintenance would be determined in a future community planning exercise. - (2) Undertaking a public planning process to establish a recreation, parks and trails master plan for the Upper Columbia Valley is supported.
-This is an important process which would result in a plan used to strategically guide future decision making around recreation, parks and trails infrastructure and maintenance and parkland acquisition within the RDEK. - (3) At the request of area residents, the RDEK may investigate the establishment of a service area to provide a parks and recreation function to support the establishment and ongoing maintenance of local recreational amenities in the plan area.
-The service area establishment process is required before a local park function may be undertaken by the RDEK. - (4) The establishment of a local parks service should include the ability for the RDEK to accept cash-in-lieu of parkland from a developer at the time of subdivision, as prescribed by the Local Government Act.
+This is an important process which would result in a plan used to strategically guide future decision making around recreation, parks and trails infrastructure and maintenance and parkland acquisition within the RDEK. - (3) At the request of area residents, the RDEK may investigate changes to the the existing electoral Area F parks and recreation service area support the establishment and ongoing maintenance of additional local recreational amenities in the plan area. - (4) The establishment of a local parks service should include the ability for the RDEK to accept cash-in-lieu of parkland from a developer at the time of subdivision, as prescribed by the Local Government Act.
 Any monies raised from subdivision within the service area would remain within the service area. - (5) Creation of a Parks Management Plan for Windermere Beach Regional Park is supported. - (6) Opportunities to facilitate public access to Lake Windermere along existing Ministry of Transportation Right-of-Ways are encouraged.
 Additional considerations for public access to Lake Windermere are found in section

-- 10 (Lake Windermere) and section 14 (Road Network and Transportation) of this OCP. - (7) The primary role as identified within the Provincial Purpose Statement and Zoning Plan for Windermere Lake Provincial Park of protecting the native grassland and riparian habitat within the park is recognized.
+10 (Lake Windermere) and section 14 (Road Network and Transportation) of this OCP.

+- (7) The primary role as identified within the Provincial Purpose Statement and Zoning Plan for Windermere Lake Provincial Park of protecting the native grassland and riparian habitat within the park is recognized.
 However, the Provincial Government is encouraged to consider the importance of the secondary role identified for the park, which is the provision of day use opportunities.
-Recognizing the limited potential for public access to Lake Windermere, day use opportunities could be oriented towards non-motorized trail users. - (8) Opportunities to utilize underused areas such as parks and public open spaces to grow food are encouraged. - (9) When planning outdoor green spaces such as parks, the development of areas for the public to sit, eat and rest is encouraged.
+Recognizing the limited potential for public access to Lake Windermere, day use opportunities could be oriented towards nonmotorized trail users. - (8) Opportunities to utilize underused areas such as parks and public open spaces to grow food are encouraged. - (9) When planning outdoor green spaces such as parks, the development of areas for the public to sit, eat and rest is encouraged.